Sg-fit/decode/readme.md

 **Save and revisit.** With an account, name a result to keep it, and every run is recorded in your history automatically.

-**Your own symbol library.** Store short triggers that stand for whole phrases (`;late` → *running late, be there soon*), then add rules on top to scramble the result.
-Export the library as a text file and whoever imports it reads exactly what you wrote.

 ---

 ## Encodings